jschaefer619/PHIL191VennDocumentation/README.md

 I spent some time deliberating which programming language to use.
 Python was highly readable and a personal preference, but javascript would seamlessly translate to the web.
 Though I did not have extensive javascript experience, accessibility was a priority.
 Javascript it was.
 I used the [Vector.js library](https://vectorjs.org) to generate the graphics.
 It's documentation was readable and filled with implementation examples.

-The biggest obstacle was shading precise regions inside of vector generated circles.
+A major obstacle was implementing the shading of precise regions inside of vector generated circles.
 Unfortunately, there was no built in function to detect regions where two shapes were overlapping.
 I considered finding a more advanced library that was tailored for spatial analysis, but that would complicate this process considerably.
 Then this occured to me:

 ```
 function coordinateInsideCircle (x, y, shape){